seftontycho/scylla/README.md

 # scylla
-A naive approach to running arbitrary code on a remote system.
+A naive approach to running arbitrary rust code on a remote system.

 # how it works
 turn rust src into a tar.gz file -> send via tcp -> decompress -> run with cargo and communicate via stdin/out -> send results back over tcp